pm23778/nginx-k8s/README.md

 # Nginx Kubernetes Deployment

 This project demonstrates a basic **Kubernetes Nginx setup** using core Kubernetes resources.
-It is suitable for learning, practice, and GitHub portfolio showcase.
+It is suitable for learning, practice.

 ---